Author’s note – This blog post is the first in a series:

 We here at NGINX are most excited about the Fabric Model.
 It brings some of the most exciting promises of microservices to life, including high performance, flexibility in load balancing, and ubiquitous SSL/TLS down to the level of individual microservices.
 The Fabric Model is suitable for secure applications and scalable to very large applications.

-In the Fabric Model, NGINX Plus is deployed within each container and becomes the forward and reverse proxy for all HTTP traffic going in and out of the containers.
+In the Fabric Model, NGINX Plus is deployed within each container and becomes the proxy for all HTTP traffic going in and out of the containers.
 The applications talk to a localhost location for all service connections and rely on NGINX Plus to do service discovery, load balancing, and health checking.

 In our configuration, NGINX Plus queries ZooKeeper for all instances of the services that the app needs to connect to.
 With the DNS frequency setting,